 (VII) all orders are entered through the designated

-branch office or an electronic system established by the dealer that
+branch office or an electronic system established by the investment

 (VIII) written supervisory procedures pertaining to

-supervision of sales activities conducted at the residence are maintained
+supervision of investment advisory services conducted at the residence

 (IX) a list of the residence locations are maintained